RobbievanAert/puniform/README.md

 README for "puniform" package

-The p-uniform package provides a method for estimating effect size, testing the null-hypothesis of no effect, and testing for publication bias.
+The p-uniform package provides a method for estimating effect size, testing the null-hypothesis of no effect, and testing for publication bias while taking into account publication bias.
 The p-uniform method is based on the statistical theory that the distribution of p-values is uniform conditional on the population effect size.

 Please note that the method is still in development and that this is a beta version.
 If you suspect a bug, please send me an email (R.C.M.vanAert@tilburguniversity.edu).